architolk/architolk.github.io/_pages/ac5/circuit.md

 ![](/assets/images/ac5/preamp.svg)

 Vin is connected to the input stage of the amplifier, so a 1068k resistor to ground (Hi input) or a 68k resistor to ground (Lo input) is connected to the control grid.
+The input stage also contains the 68k [grid stopper resistor](http://www.valvewizard.co.uk/gridstopper.html).
 The suppressor grid is directly connected to the cathode.

 The cathode is biased to ground via a 2k2 resistor.

 The gain of the preamp stage is around 180.
 More information and a SPICE model for the preamp can be found on the [EF86 page](/ac5/EF86).